Updated: 4 days ago

 Let me tie the knot between marriage and fine wine.
 They both promise fealty and a good life regardless of circumstances.
 Comparisons are unencumbered and appreciation is paramount.
 Disappointments are temporary and love is a promise to the loved and a learned experience.

-Most wines are blended, whether it be different years, grape varieties, vine age, terroir, estate-grown and contracted sources, field blends, or stages of winemaking (e.g., free-run or press wine, malolactic conversion, time on lees, wood exposure).
+Most wines and spirits are blended, whether it be different years, grape varieties, vine age, terroir, estate-grown and contracted sources, field blends, or stages of winemaking (e.g., free-run or press wine, malolactic conversion, time on lees, wood exposure).
 Some examples:

 Multi-vintage champagne is both a horizontal blend (multiple vineyards) and a vertical blend (multiple recent vintages plus up to 30% older reserve wine)